TheSpaghettiDetective/obico-server/README.md

 # Configure The Spagetti Detective OctoPrint Plugin to use your own server

+Before you can configure The Spagetti Detective OctoPrint Plugin to use your own server, you need add a printer to The Spagetti Detective server you just built and obtain the secret token for that.
+To do so:

+    - Pointing your browser to `http://your_server_ip:3334/`.

+    - Log in as a user (you can just login with `root@example.com` but it's more secure to use a non-admin user).
+Add a new printer as described in [this guide](https://www.thespaghettidetective.com/docs/octoprint-setup.html#step-1-sign-up-the-spaghetti-detective-beta-account) and obtain the secret token.

 On The Spaghetti Detective plugin settings page:

 1. Check the box "I have my own TSD server.
 Don't check this unless you know what you are doing."

 2. Enter `http://your_serer_ip:3334/`.
 This time you need to enter both "http://" and the trailing "/".
 I know it's confusing but...

+3. Enter the secret token you copied from the previous step.

-3. Click "Save".
+4. Click "Save".
 OctoPrint isn't necessarily smarter than Django after all.

 ![Site configuration](https://raw.githubusercontent.com/TheSpaghettiDetective/TheSpaghettiDetective/master/docs/plugin_config.png)